||Environmental Field Education

 These courses have allowed students to participate in once in a lifetime experiences.
 Some of these include touching a star, dancing on a glacier, swimming with turtles (fresh and salt water), playing with lava, meeting a macroinvertebrate, canoeing with endangered mussels, and sharing a sunrise.
 The list could go on forever.
 If I had to sum up in one phrase what these courses do for kids I would have to say it allows them to rediscover their inner child and find a sense of purpose and peace in this chaotic world.
 I know this because I have been involved with these courses for over 20 years –two of them as a student!

 Edgewood High School students that are interested in taking one of these courses need to apply.
-The application period for the 2016 courses has already occurred.
-If you are interested in taking one of the courses, please talk to me soon!
+The application period for the 2017 courses will occur early October.

 "“We abuse land because we see it as a commodity belonging to us.
 When we see land as a community to which we belong, we may begin to use it with love and respect.”-Aldo Leopold-